heds1/ScoreStuff/README.md

 # ScoreStuff
-Keep track of scores for card games online
+Keep track of scores for card games online.

+Not currently deployed onto a public-facing server.